 Asset/Liability Category

 Cash Held for trading

 Accounts receivable Loans and receivables

-Accounts payable Other liabilities

 - Held for trading items are carried at fair value, with changes in their fair value recognized in the Statement of Operations. - Loans and receivables are carried at amortized cost, using the effective interest method, net of any impairment. - Other liabilities are carried at amortized cost, using the effective interest method.